HigorLoren/donko/CONTRIBUTING.md

 - The CSS styles are all in modules, if you want something in the global scope please use the `src/index.css`.

 - The project doesn't follow a visual design language (like Material Design), but please try to no lose the visual identity.

+## First Things First

+- Create a branch for your edits.

+- When Pulling Request, **reference any relevant issues** or supporting documentation (for example, _"Closes #37."_)

+- When updating the UI and style files.
+Please **include screenshots of the before and after** of your changes.
+Insert the images into the body of your pull request.

+- If you want to make a **substantial contribution**, open an issue to ask before working on it.

 ## Pull Request Process